mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 @AutoConfigureRestDocs(outputDir = "target/snippets")
 {% endhighlight %}

 Then, we can call WireMockRestDocs.verify() method to register and check request/response.
-Then call the .stubs() to store reqeust/response stubs.
+Then call the .stub() to store reqeust/response stubs.

 {% highlight java %}
 mockMvc.perform(asyncDispatch(result))